 Across the United States, the COVID-19 pandemic has created an unusual situation in the sales tax world.
 State offices are closed indefinitely, causing confusion for many taxpayers.
-Luckily, many states have issued extensions for sales tax filings and payment.
+Luckily, many states have issued extensions for sales tax filings and payments.
 Penalties for late filing and interest are waived.
-Refer to the state by state analysis to see which states have extended deadlines for filing returns, payments, and also waived penalties for late filing and interest.
+Refer to the state by state analysis to see which states have extended deadlines for filing returns and payments or waived penalties for late filing and interest.

 New York’s Sales Tax Response to COVID-19

 New York has issued executive order N-20-1 providing relief to quarterly and annual filers scheduled to file returns March 20, 2020.
 Any business that qualifies for the extension will have an added 60 days from the original due date to file and pay returns without paying late filing penalties and interest.
 In order to qualify, certain criteria must be met (N-20-1).
 See below for examples of those who qualify: